rajatkb/Handloom-Design-Generation-using-Deep-Neural-Networks/README.md

 ```

 Run the the script at any target folder to create a dataset out of all the images inside the folder.
 Augmentation of image includes current colour shifting and inverting of axis and both combined.
 Each of the script uses a similar data builder method.
 You can also use the batchwise data builder for the Perceptual and GAN scripts.

+# Dataset

+We collected a complete orignal set of dataset for this purpose.
+Collected 500 around Saree where we randomly cropped to get 5 patches of design.
+These patches were then augmented to give us more number of dataset which is very much required for the GANs.

+* to do describe dataset and give link to download

 # Methodologies